guyde2011/Noteify/staging/project/docs.md

 # Docs

 ## Functions

 ### foo::bar

-Computes bar given a foo
+Computes bar with a foo, magically